Jhgomez/StudyNotes/USAC-compilers2.md

 ### Toolkits/Tools
 #### GNU Compiler Collection GCC
-This is the tool C language uses to compile source code to machine instructions
+This is the tool C language uses to compile source code to machine instructions.
+It has different tools for compiling to different processors/architectures

 #### Low Level Virtual Machine